Israel–Uganda relations

 Israel–Uganda relations refers to the current and historical relationship between Israel and Uganda.
 Neither country has a resident ambassador.
-Uganda has a non resident ambassador in Cairo.
+Uganda has a non-resident ambassador in Cairo.

 History

 In 1903, the British Uganda Programme proposed Uganda as a Homeland for the Jewish people.

-Postcolonial relationship

 Under Milton Obote, Uganda helped Israel support rebels in Southern Sudan during their long war with the north.
 At some point Obote wanted to make peace with the Khartoum government and cut off support to the rebels.
-When Idi Amin overthrew Obote in 1971, he restarted support for the rebels and continued the military relationship with Israel.
+When Idi Amin overthrew Obote in 1971, he resumed backing the rebels and continued the military relationship with Israel.

 Amin visited Israel in 1971 and was toasted by Israeli Defence Minister Moshe Dayan.
 The Israelis were responsible for supplying and training much of the Ugandan Army and for undertaking several construction projects in the country.
 But in February 1972, Amin suddenly decided to visit Libya (while traveling on an Israeli jet) and meet with leader Colonel Gaddafi.
 After the visit, Amin became much more vocally anti-Israel.

 By March 1972, Amin had ordered all Israelis expelled from Uganda.
 One report says Amin became enraged over Israel's refusal to supply Uganda with jets for a war with neighboring Tanzania.
 Amin became an outspoken critic of Israel.
 By the end of the month, all the Israelis had gone, including some who had driven all their valuable construction equipment across the border into Kenya.